Article by Dorri Olds

-Mads Mikkelsen.
 Angular.
 Impeccable.
-The actor with razor cheekbones and eyes that pull you in closer.
-Everything he is on screen is multiplied exponentially when you stand beside him.
+The actor with razor cheekbones and eyes pulling you closer.
+Everything Mads is on screen is multiplied when standing beside the actor IRL.

 Dorri Olds: Was being an actor what you wanted most?